 A list of occupations included in the STEM definition used for this release is

---The largest occupations overall were retail salespersons (4.5 million) and
+--The largest occupations overall were retail salespersons (4.4 million),

 Public sector occupations

-elementary school teachers, except special education (public sector employment of
+including elementary school teachers, except special education (public

 OES data by ownership are available at www.bls.gov/oes/current/oessrci.htm.